dollkwong/unequal-foot-size-analysis/README.md

 ## Insights
 - Among 900 interviewers, over 33% of them are suffering from unequal foot size, and the bigger foot is very evenly distributed between left and right feet.
 However, a majority of them only hold a difference of 0.25 size (less than 0.5), meaning only 150 interviewees falls within our attention.
 This takes up 16.7% (1 out of 6).
 This proportion, to me, is acceptable.
 - The unequal-foot-sizers are grouped based on their foot sizes.
-In this study, non of the men can be paired up, but there are several groups among women.
+In this study, none of the men can be paired up, but there are several groups among women.
+In groups `36-36.5`, `36.5-37`, `37-37.5`, `38-38.5`, both foot are evenly distributed.
+For group `38.5-39`, there is 31:1 proportion of left and right foot.
+- If to count by 2 people as a pair, 10 pairs are formed; by benefiting individuals, 50 of them are grouped.
+- In a 900-interviewer study, we got 5% grouping success, and 16.7% demand for this platform.
+I would declare that this platform is worth a try.

 ## Follow up Actions
 As this platform is considered worth going on, the next phase is to understand the preferences of those target audience.
+### Possible models:
+- Users subscribe to other individuals who have opposite foot size with themselves.
+One can send a signal/notification to announce the desire to purchase shoes, and gather others to exchange one foot with them.
+The platform sustain by ad.
+- Users can pair up and chat privately
+- The platform owner act as the purchasing agent, charge, say, 10% higher than market price, and deliver a pair of shoes of different size.
+Save the shoes for the next customer who has opposite foot size.

+### Further research to make it happen:
+- The consumption habits (how often, type, design, price) to shoes
+- The extra price they accept to pay for a pair shoes of different size